-Moorish Castle: Best Tips For Visiting In 2024
+Moorish Castle: Best Tips For Visiting This Year

 The Moorish Castle (officially called Sintra Castle) is not only one of the best-preserved castles in Portugal but also the one with the best views.
 So, if you’re thinking about visiting Sintra on a day trip from Lisbon (or on a road trip across the country), you really have to read this guide!